isomerpages/govtech-stp/_atp-china/01c-atp-faq.md

 Please also note that if the visitor's test result is confirmed to be positive, all persons who had shared the same room with the visitor, as well as those identified to be a close contact, will be issued a Quarantine Order by the Singapore Ministry of Health (MOH).

-#### 21. Do children need to undergo a post-arrival COVID-19 PCR test?
+#### 21. Do children need to undergo a on-arrival COVID-19 PCR test?

-Children aged 12 or younger in that calendar year are not required to undergo a post-arrival COVID-19 PCR test.
+Children aged 12 or younger in that calendar year are not required to undergo a on-arrival COVID-19 PCR test.
 However, children whose close contacts are found to be tested positive for COVID-19 will be required to take the test.

-#### 22. How much is the post-arrival COVID-19 PCR test at the airport?
+#### 22. How much is the on-arrival COVID-19 PCR test at the airport?

 The cost of the COVID-19 PCR test is S$196 (inclusive of Goods and Services Tax).
 Visitors will bear the cost of the test in Singapore.

 To expedite the COVID-19 PCR test at the airport, visitors are strongly encouraged to pre-book and make payment at <https://safetravel.changiairport.com>.

-#### 23. What happens if visitors refuse to undergo the post-arrival COVID-19 PCR test?
+#### 23. What happens if visitors refuse to undergo the on-arrival COVID-19 PCR test?

-If visitors refuse to undergo the post-arrival COVID-19 PCR test, they may be refused entry into Singapore and have their ATP cancelled.
+If visitors refuse to undergo the on-arrival COVID-19 PCR test, they may be refused entry into Singapore and have their ATP cancelled.
 In such an event, visitors may also be liable for all costs incurred for their repatriation, including custody and maintenance pending repatriation.

 #### 24. Can my company / family member / friend pick me up from the airport in a private vehicle and transport me to my declared place of accommodation where I will be waiting for my COVID-19 PCR test results?